-The Operation Encompass Teachers' Helpline funded by the Home Office and the Department for Education, has extended its operating hours from Monday 4 January.
-It is now available Monday to Friday from 8am to 1pm throughout term time, including during lockdown restrictions and is available for all staff in educational settings.
+The Operation Encompass Teachers' Helpline funded by the Home Office and the Department for Education is available Monday to Friday from 8am to 1pm throughout term time.

 The Helpline allows staff to speak in confidence with an educational psychologist about how best to support children experiencing domestic abuse.